15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 2. Keep your arms straight in front of you with your palms facing inward.

-4. Now, inhale and engage your lats, and push into the floor through your feet to return to the standing position.
-That’s one rep!
+4. Now, inhale and engage your lats, and push into the floor through your feet to return to the standing position, then exhale.
+That’s one rep.

 6. Incline Plank Row

-The incline plank row is an excellent way to bolster core and back muscles simultaneously.
-It also helps improve balance and flexibility in the upper body.
+The incline plank row involves getting into an elevated straight-arm plank and rowing the dumbbell one side at a time.
+This exercise helps bolster the core and back simultaneously. and improve balance and flexibility in the upper body.

 1. Stand against a flat bench, holding one dumbbell in your right hand.